GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

   </figcaption>
 </figure>

-Depending on the size of the image—which may depend on the size of the viewport—it may be a candidate element for [Largest Contentful Paint (LCP)](/lcp/).
-When the preload scanner cannot speculatively fetch the image resource ahead of time—possibly during the point at which the page's stylesheet(s) block rendering—LCP suffers.
+Depending on the size of the image&mdash;which may depend on the size of the viewport&mdash;it may be a candidate element for [Largest Contentful Paint (LCP)](/lcp/).
+When the preload scanner cannot speculatively fetch the image resource ahead of time&mdash;possibly during the point at which the page's stylesheet(s) block rendering&mdash;LCP suffers.

 {% Aside 'important' %}
   For more information on optimizing LCP beyond the scope of this article, read [Optimizing Largest Contentful Paint](/optimize-lcp/).